Canet de Mar: Transport

 The railway station belongs to en Barcelona-Mataro-Maçanet Massanes (R1) in Neighborhoods.
 Bus line St. Cyprian of Vallalta - Canet de Mar - Sant Pol de Mar - Calella either way, the company Sagalés.
 The motorway C-32 of Montgat in Palafolls and the N II on the coast of Barcelona in the Juncal.

 Beaches

 Canet is a municipality of Maresme Coast.
-Its coast consists of a sandy due to the decomposition of granite rocks which form the basement Canetenc; beaches are flat and with an average width of 50m mainly golden sand and thick, and have easy access on foot or cycling.
+Its coast consists of a sandy foundation due to the decomposition of granite rocks which form the basement Canetenc; beaches are flat and with an average width of 50m mainly golden sand and thick, and have easy access on foot or cycling.
 The quality of the beach strip is the protection of coastal vegetation, where there are native plants of coastal Catalonia and Maresme.
 They are marked with buoys 200 meters, and there are input and output channel for boats.

 Canet Beach

 Canet Beach is located between the beach and Cavaió, 1,500 m long and is a city beach.
 It has several places to eat and drink all along the seafront, and in recent years has been classified as blue flag given by the European Union.